by Lady H

 “I'm sorry about this.
 Don't worry, I'm not trying to make a move on you.”

 “Nope.”
 He throws her a silly grin, which she supposes is meant to be reassuring, so she smiles back.
+Should she be insulted?

-Henry is still clueless as to what is going on, but can't ask George any more questions because the person in front of them turns around and shushes them, throwing in a murderous glare for good measure.
+She is still clueless as to what is going on, but can't ask George any more questions because the person in front of them turns around and shushes them, throwing in a murderous glare for good measure.

 Henry can feel James shifting about in his seat next to her, his leg brushing up against hers.
 It carries on for a full minute before she bursts out, “Would you please sit still?”
-It comes out more as a polite command than a question, and when James catches her annoyed look, he stops wiggling, looking like a naughty schoolboy who's just been told off by the headmistress.
+It comes out more as a command than a question, and when James catches her annoyed look, he stops wiggling, looking like a naughty schoolboy who's just been told off by the headmistress.

 Henry and James look at each other and burst out laughing, and Henry clamps her hand over her mouth to smother the sound.
 George starts to chuckle too, stroking Henry's shoulder gently with his thumb.
 This is too much for James, and he launches himself over Henry's lap.
 Darcy stares at her boyfriend, who appears to be making a move, albeit an admittedly poor one, on her best friend.